 Note — Huge thanks to Jamie Wilkinson and Julius Volz, Google SREs present and past, for reading a draft of this and giving me invaluable suggestions.
 All mistakes and opinions however, are solely mine.
 This was, in essence, my Velocity 2017 talk.

 The infrastructure space is in the midst of a paradigm-shifting change.
 The way organizations — from the smallest of startups to established companies — build and operate systems has evolved.

-Containers, Kubernetes, microservices, service meshes, immutable infrastructure are all incredibly promising ideas which fundamentally change the way we operate software.
+Containers, Kubernetes, microservices, service meshes, immutable infrastructure and serverless are all incredibly promising ideas which fundamentally change the way we run software.
 As more and more organizations move toward these paradigms, the systems we build have become more distributed and in the case of containerization, more ephemeral.

 While we’re still at the stage of early adoption, with the failure modes of these new paradigms still being very nebulous and not widely advertised, these tools are only going to get increasingly better with time.
 Soon enough, if not already, we’ll be at that point where the network and underlying hardware failures have been robustly abstracted away from us, leaving us with the sole responsibility to ensure our application is good enough to piggy bank on top of the latest and greatest in networking and scheduling abstractions.